 Leftover Roast Chicken Soup with Roasted Vegetables

 Roast chicken is an almost effortless dish to prepare and always satisfies a hungry crowd.
-I don’t have a recipe up on my site for some reason (we’ll have to fix that down the road!) but I like to roast mine perched atop a bed of root vegetables in a little white wine and chicken stock bath.
-The juices from the bird drip down into the pan and infuse the root vegetables so they come out tender and flavorful.
-While the chicken is always thoroughly enjoyed by all, there always seems to be leftovers.
-Both the dark meat hidden between the bones or the underside of the bird and even some white breast meat as well.
-Not to mention the entire carcass that can be saved to make bone broth.
+I like to roast mine perched atop a bed of root vegetables.
+The vegetables rest in a little white wine and chicken stock bath.
+The juices from the bird drip down into the pan and infuse the root vegetables.
+This technique results in tender and flavorful vegetables.
+While the chicken is thoroughly enjoyed by all, there are always leftovers.
+We usually end up with the dark meat hidden between the bones, the underside of the bird and even some white breast meat.
+Not to mention – save the entire carcass to make bone broth!

 Leftover Roast Chicken Soup with Roasted Vegetables